Go Wild at Hudnall

 Want to take part?

-If you would like to know more about future programmes, make a booking or refer a young person to the programme, please contact the YC Hertfordshire Go Wild Team:
+If you would like to know more about future programmes, make a booking or refer a young person to the programme, please contact the YCH Go Wild Team:

 The number of participants in each group is currently limited to eight (excluding staff and accompanying adults).
 Appropriate social distancing measures will be observed throughout all sessions.
 These are discussed on booking and at the start of each session.
 Hand sanitiser will be available at all times.